Brief Psychotic Disorder

 Treatment of Brief Psychotic Disorder

 A person will typically only experience one psychotic episode, but sometimes a person may experience two or more.
-To ensure the safety of the patient, mental health professionals will closely monitor them for one year following an episode.
+To ensure their safety, an affected person will be closely monitored by a mental health professional for one year following an episode.

-The patient will likely be prescribed antipsychotic medication under the supervision of a psychiatrist.
+The affected person will likely be prescribed antipsychotic medication.
+They will also be under the supervision of a psychiatrist.
 They will also be referred to therapy, to work through underlying causes that may have triggered the psychotic episode.

-Determination for the best therapeutic approach for the patient considers the following factors:
+Determination for the best therapeutic approach for the affected person considers the following factors: